-8.01 INVESTMENT ARRANGEMENTS/INCORPORATION OF TERMS.
+8.01 INVESTMENT ARRANGEMENTS/-INCORPORATION OF TERMS.

-- (A) Alternative Investment Arrangements.
-The Plan may be funded by means of one or more Custodial Accounts or Annuity Contracts.
-The Employer will specify in Appendix D to its Adoption Agreement the Annuity Contracts and Custodial Accounts available under the Plan. - (1) Multiple vehicles.
+- (A) Alternative Investment Arrangements.-The Employer will specify in Appendix ⊕ to its Adoption Agreement the Retirement Income Account(s) available under the Plan. - (1) Multiple vehicles.
 The Plan may provide more than one Investment Arrangement within the single Plan. - (2) Selection of specific funding.
 The Employer in its sole discretion will designate from time to time the specific Investment Arrangements which are available as Plan investments.
-The Employer may change such designation at any time. - (3) Nonforfeitability.
-An Investment Arrangement must be nonforfeitable under Code §403(b)(1)(C), except as otherwise provided herein (such as the vesting provisions of Article 5). - (4) Group trust.
-As permitted under the Code, Plan assets under a Custodial Account may be invested in a group trust with assets held by tax qualified plans or individual retirement plans.
-Notwithstanding any contrary provision in the Plan, the Plan Administrator may transfer, unless restricted in writing by the Custodian, Plan assets to a group trust that is operated or maintained exclusively for the commingling and collective investment of monies provided that the funds in the group trust consist exclusively of trust assets held under plans qualified under Code §403(b), Code §401(a), individual retirement accounts that are exempt under Code §408(e), and eligible Governmental Plans under Code §457(b).
+The Employer may change such designation at any time. - (3) Nonforfeitability.-An Investment Arrangement must be nonforfeitable under Code §403(b)(1)(C), except as otherwise provided herein (such as the vesting provisions of Article 5). - (4) Group trust.-As permitted under the Code, Plan assets under a Retirement Income Account may be invested in a group trust with assets held by tax qualified plans or individual retirement plans.
+Notwithstanding any contrary provision in the Plan, the Plan Administrator may transfer Plan assets to a group trust that is operated or maintained exclusively for the commingling and collective investment of monies provided that the funds in the group trust consist exclusively of trust assets held under plans qualified under Code §403(b), Code §401(a), individual retirement accounts that are exempt under Code §408(e), and eligible Governmental Plans under Code §457(b).
 For purposes of valuation, the value of the interest maintained by the Plan in such group trust will be the fair market value of the portion of the group trust held for the Plan, determined in accordance with generally recognized valuation procedures.
 This authorization applies solely to a group trust fund exempt from taxation under Code §501(a) and the trust agreement of which satisfies the requirements of Revenue Ruling 81-100 (as modified and clarified by Revenue Ruling 2004-67), or any successor thereto.
 The provisions of the group trust fund agreement, as amended from time to time, are by this reference incorporated within this Plan, subject to the limitations contained herein.
 The provisions of the group trust fund will govern any investment of Plan assets in that fund.
 For purposes of this Section 8.01(A)(4), a trust includes a custodial account which is treated as a trust under Code §401(f).
-This Paragraph (4) is effective for investments made after December 18, 2015. - (B) Incorporation of Terms.
-The Plan under this Section 8.01(B) incorporates the provisions of the Investment Arrangement Documentation, recordkeeping agreements between the Employer or Plan Administrator and a Vendor, and any other written documents the Employer designates as part of the Plan by reference as part of the Plan.
+This Paragraph (4) is effective for investments made after December 18, 2015. - (5) Commingled assets.
+To the extent that Retirement Income Account assets are commingled in a common fund with other assets, the other assets must be amounts devoted exclusively to church purposes (such as a fund from which unfunded pension payments are made to former employees of the church). - (6) Deemed distribution.
+Any asset of a Retirement Income Account that is owned or used by a Participant or Beneficiary is treated as having been distributed to that Participant or Beneficiary. - (B) Incorporation of Terms.-The Plan under this Section 8.01(B) incorporates the provisions of the Investment Arrangement Documentation, recordkeeping agreements between the Employer or Plan Administrator and a Vendor, and any other written documents the Employer designates as part of the Plan by reference as part of the Plan.
 The incorporated provisions will set forth and will govern the Vendor's appointment, powers, duties, fees, termination and all other material terms of the Vendor's engagement to provide services to the Plan and to its Participants and Beneficiaries.
 To the extent that any of these incorporated provisions conflict with the remaining Plan terms, the Plan provisions will prevail.